 Plan your Arrangements in Four Easy Steps

-Making your funeral and cemetery arrangements in advance isn’t hard.
+Making your funeral arrangements in advance isn’t hard.
 And with free tools offered by Dignity Memorial® providers, there’s no reason to not start planning today.

 It’s easy.
-Contact a Dignity Memorial provider near you to request a Personal Planning Guide, or click here to request one now.
+Contact us to request a Personal Planning Guide, or click here to request one now.
 In the Personal Planning Guide, you’ll be able to record your preferences for your funeral and cemetery arrangements, from the name of your preferred funeral home and cemetery to lists of pallbearers, readings, musical selections and other personal details.

 Or, if you’re ready to make your selections right now, use our free online planning tool to create, store, update and communicate your final arrangements online from the comfort and privacy of your own home.
 The tool also provides pricing estimates, so you know how the selections you make might impact the cost of your plan.

 Regardless of which method you use to make your plan, the process is the same.
 We recommend you approach your final arrangement planning using four easy steps.

 While so many of us ask big questions about what happens when we die, we often forget to ask questions that will capture the way we lived and help our friends and family celebrate our life and honor our memory.

 Take time to think about the type of funeral services that you would want to celebrate or otherwise memorialize your life.
 Consider the tone and atmosphere of the services.
 Are they somber?
 Traditional?
 Celebratory?
 Will they reflect your unique interests and personality?
 What will the experience be like for the guests in attendance?
 Answering these questions will help you begin to make the funeral selections that are right for you.